 - Light layers for cool mornings and evenings

-- Swimsuit for the infinity pool
+- Swimsuit for the pool and lake

 - Hiking shoes for volcano treks and nature walks